 Have you ever watched the TV show, “Undercover Boss?”
 What a humbling experience for a CEO to realize that his employees “in the trenches” know much more than he does about the inner workings of his company.

 As a principal, I found this rule to be the most important of all:

-1.Stop talking.
+Leadership Rule #1: Stop talking.
 Close your lips.
 Listen.
 Those you are leading know more than you do.They will save you many hours of frustration and keep you from making many mistakes.
-Arne, the word getting around recently is that you are willing to hold forums and conversations with teachers — but when they attempt to offer their comments, you do most of the talking.
+Message to Arne Duncan [at the time of this writing he was the U.S. Secretary of Education]: the word getting around recently is that you are willing to hold forums and conversations with teachers — but when they attempt to offer their comments, you do most of the talking.
 Not good, Arne.
-Leadership Rule #1: Listen.
+To repeat: Leadership Rule #1: Listen.

 Leadership Rule #2:“The best leaders put a great deal of effort into defining the issue/challenge/opportunity and the parameters.
 They focus on the “what”, “when”, and “why” but have their team focus on the “how” within the parameters that were set.”

 Leadership Rule #3: What do you think?
 What traits make up a good leader?
 I am listening.
 I’ll be waiting to read your thoughts in the comment section below.